 According to Reid Jennie, a senior director of human resources, it is highly important to understand who the people who will benefit from the learning community are, what they already know and how they can do their part in the learning process and also how they can benefit from such a learning community.

 Basically, companies should value the employees' abilities and skills and turn them into learning resources for the other members of the teams, guiding by the principle that when knowledge is shared, its value is maximised.
+And that's what collaborative learning means.

 It can be created within a learning management system, using the communities of practice, which bring employees together with the aim of growing by shared knowledge and experience.
 You can try these communities of practice with your 14 days free trial on Knolyx.